Newcomer Elena Rose flows with the surprises of life

-After having worked with artists including Becky G, Ricky Martin and CNCO, Elena Rose officially debuts as a singer and does so in the midst of a pandemic.
+After working with artists that include Becky G, Ricky Martin and CNCO, Elena Rose She officially debuts as a singer and does so in the midst of a pandemic.

-The singer-songwriter of Venezuelan origin released “Sandunga” on Friday, an urban theme that invites you to find joy in the simple things in life and whose message she considers perfect for the times we are going through.
+The singer-songwriter of Venezuelan origin released on Friday “Sandunga”, an urban theme that invites you to find joy in the simple things in life and whose message it considers perfect for the times we are going through.
 Their respective video, full of color, was also somewhat foreboding: it was recorded six months ago in the confinement of an apartment.

 “I feel like people really need to hear something where they can disconnect from reality for three minutes,” the 25-year-old artist said in a recent phone interview from her Miami home.
 “I’m happy, I really am.
 I did not expect it, I did not imagine it, but my whole life has been like this, full of surprises, ”he added about its launch, the world being in quarantine.